tstoeter/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 The OME team is committed to providing frequent, project-wide upgrades with security fixes, bug fixes and new functionality.
 We try to make the schedule for these releases as public as possible.
-You may want to take a look at the `Trello boards <https://trello.com/b/4EXb35xQ/getting-started>`_ for exactly what will go into a release.
+You may want to take a look at the `GitHub milestones boards <https://github.com/ome/omero-web/milestones>`_ for exactly what will go into a release.
 See also :doc:`server-upgrade`.

 See the full details of OMERO |version_openmicroscopy| features in the :doc:`/users/history`.